-The Vendor shall provide daily transportation services each weekday during the three (3) year contract period, despite inclement weather, unless services are cancelled by the AOSC.
+The Vendor shall provide daily transportation services despite inclement weather, unless services are cancelled by the AOSC.
 The AOSC reserves the right to cancel daily transportation services for any reason.

-If court sessions are canceled after morning hour transportation services have started, the Vendor will be compensated for the full day of services provided the Vendor concludes the day's transportation services as directed by the AOSC (i.e., the Vendor transports persons already at the Licht Judicial Complex back to St. Sahag) even if such transport is outside the set transportation hours.
-Any transport services performed by the Vendor outside of the set transportation hours upon request by the AOSC due to inclement weather shall be included in the flat daily rate.
+If court sessions are canceled after morning hour transportation services have started, the Vendor will be compensated for the full day of services provided the Vendor concludes the day's transportation services as directed by the AOSC (i.e., the Vendor transports persons already at the Licht Judicial Complex back to St. Sahag) even if such transportation is outside the set transportation hours.
+Any transportation services performed by the Vendor outside the set transportation hours upon request by the AOSC due to inclement weather shall be included in the flat daily rate.
 If court sessions are canceled prior to the start of daily transportation services, the Vendor will not be compensated for that day's services.